openframeworks/ofBook/chapters/hardware/chapter.md

 **Poll for data from the serial port**

 In order to continuously update with new information on the serial port, it's important to periodically call the ofArduino `update()` function.
-This can be done in its own Arduino-specific function, or can be called directly from `testApp::update()`:
+This can be done in its own Arduino-specific function, or can be called directly from `ofApp::update()`:

 ```cpp
 myArduino.update();